 IELTS: 7.0 overall with no element less than 6.0

-Entry requirements: At least 2:1 honours (or equivalent from a university outside the UK) in a design or design-relevant subject or, for exceptional candidates without such a degree, convincing evidence of relevant professional experience.
-Applicants will be asked to provide a portfolio and an example of academic writing as part of the application process.
+Entry requirements: A first or 2.1 honours degree (or equivalent from a university outside of the UK) in a design related subject or, for exceptional candidates without such a degree, convincing evidence of relevant professional experience.
+Additionally, a practice portfolio and an example of academic writing are required.

 What will you study?